TimAstier/react-redux-chess/README.md

 # chess-pgn

 ## What
-An interactive chessboard with PGN notation of the moves, created from create-react-app.
+An interactive chessboard UI created with React.

 ## Why

-This is a fun project to stay sharp in Javascript and front-end development while looking for a job as a front-end developer in Stockholm.
-Let's see how far I can go in a week time!
+This is a pet project to practice and improve my front-end development skills.
+Full story available on my blog [here](https://timotheeastier.wordpress.com/2018/08/23/pet-project-chessboard-ui-day-1/).

 ## Install